What is Sports Literacy?

 Why Sports Literacy?

 As Chris Crowe (2001) once noted, “Americans love sports, and we’re predisposed to like movies, stories, and books that deal with sports in interesting or creative ways.
 Sports culture permeates almost every aspect of contemporary society” (p.
 129).
-Thus, as a sports lover myself, I can think of no better way to engage students in reading than by connecting literature to one of the most popular extracurricular interests of middle and high school students across the country.
-For more information, check out my co-edited book, with Luke Rodesiler, called Developing Contemporary Literacies through Sports.
+Thus, as sports lovers ourselves, we can think of no better way to engage students in reading than by connecting literature to one of the most popular extracurricular interests of middle and high school students across the country.
+For more information, check out NCTE books Reading the World through Sports & Young Adult Literature and Developing Contemporary Literacies through Sports.

 Sports and Young Adult Literature